Disaster Recovery Funding Arrangements

 Evaluation guidance for DRFA programs

-As part of the DRFA Review, guidance has been developed to assist states and territories required to evaluate Community Recovery Funds funded under Category C in line with the Monitoring and Evaluation Framework for Disaster Recovery Programs.
-The guidance document aims to assist state and territory program managers to plan, monitor and execute evaluation activities and can be applied broadly to activities within and outside of the DRFA.
+As part of the DRFA Review a guidance document has been created.
+It aims to assist state and territory program managers to plan, monitor and execute evaluation activities.
+It can be applied broadly to activities within and outside of the DRFA.

 Access the Evaluation guidance for Category C programs (PDF 537KB).